Citation, DOI and article data

-Para-oesophageal hernias (POH), or rolling hernias, are an uncommon type of hiatal hernia representing ~10% of all hiatal hernias.
-The majority of the hiatal hernias being of the sliding type.
+Para-esophageal hernias (POH), or rolling hiatus hernias, are an uncommon type of hiatus hernia representing ~10% of all hiatus hernias.

 Can vary and can include:

 - substernal, post-prandial chest pain

 - compression of the esophagus by the intrathoracic stomach